Inouye165/React-Photo-App/README.md

 3. The application will scan and display all supported image files in chronological order
 4. Use the "Start Date" and "End Date" inputs to filter photos by date taken
 5. The list updates instantly as you change dates, showing the filtered count
+6. Click "Copy to Working" to copy all filtered photos to a new timestamped folder in your Documents directory

+## Copy to Working Feature

+- **Automatic Folder Creation**: Creates a folder named `PhotoWorking_YYYY-MM-DD` in your Documents
+- **Filtered Photos Only**: Only copies photos that match your current date filter
+- **Progress Updates**: Shows real-time progress during copying
+- **File System Access**: Uses modern browser APIs for direct file system access
+- **Browser Support**: Requires Chromium-based browsers (Chrome, Edge) for full functionality

 ## Browser Compatibility